 These come in many forms, and a range of attack software is available to those intent on getting into your website and/or server.
 For a full outline of brute force login goals and methods, see:

-A heavy Brute Force Login attack launched simultaneously on multiple sites on your server can have an impact similar to a DDoS attack:
+A heavy Brute Force Login attack launched simultaneously from multiple sites and aimed at your server can have an impact similar to a DDoS attack:

 - the server load increases sharply